 Intern learning objectives

-- Appreciation of racial equity and knowledge on addressing health disparities through racial inequities
+Students will gain knowledge on addressing socioeconomic and environmental determinants of health and obtain an appreciation of racial equity and knowledge on addressing health disparities through racial inequities.

 Compensation